 The PS5 Design Is Unique (and Large)

 Whether you love the convenience of digital gaming or prefer having a hard copy of every game you play, Sony has got your back.
-There will be two different versions of the PS5 upon release, one that includes a disc drive and one that does not.
+Two different versions of PS5 are available, one that includes a disc drive and one that does not.

 If you don’t mind the lack of a disc drive, you can save yourself $100 — the Digital Edition retails for $399 while the traditional console is going for $499.
 It’s also worth noting that, unlike the Xbox Series X and Xbox Series S, the two PlayStation 5 consoles share the exact same internal specs.
 That means games will look the same regardless of which version they are running on, the only difference is that you won’t be able to play any physical games on the Digital Edition.

-Sony has now announced over 25 new titles for the PS5, including sequels and spinoffs to some of their most popular franchises.
-Launch titles will include Assassin’s Creed Valhalla, NBA 2K21, Outriders, Godfall, and Marvel’s Spider-Man: Miles Morales.
+Sony has released over 25 new titles for the PS5, including sequels and spinoffs to some of their most popular franchises.
+Launch titles included Assassin’s Creed Valhalla, NBA 2K21, Godfall, and Marvel’s Spider-Man: Miles Morales.

-Marvel’s Spider-Man: Miles Morales is one of the biggest launch titles, being described as a stand-alone game that’s somewhere between a sequel and an expansion to Marvel’s Spider-Man.
-Other exciting titles coming in 2020 and beyond include Horizon: Forbidden West, Gran Turismo 7, Oddworld: Soulstorm, Resident Evil 8: Village, and Ratchet & Clank: Rift Apart.
+Marvel’s Spider-Man: Miles Morales was one of the biggest launch titles, described as a stand-alone game that’s somewhere between a sequel and an expansion to Marvel’s Spider-Man.
+Other exciting titles coming in 2021 and beyond include Horizon: Forbidden West, Gran Turismo 7, Oddworld: Soulstorm, Resident Evil 8: Village, and Ratchet & Clank: Rift Apart.
 PlayStation Plus has also been revamped, giving PS5 players access to hit PS4 titles such as God of War and Uncharted 4.

-Here’s a full breakdown of games announced for PS5:
+Here’s a full breakdown of launch window games announced for PS5:

 - Marvel’s Spider-Man: Miles Morales